uwe-app/app/README.md

 * Exclude hidden files.
 * Copy all other files.

-See [site](/site) for example source files.
-The files in [site](/site) are to demonstrate and test various configurations -- they are clearly not the best way to structure a site.
+See [site](/site) for example source files that demonstrate and test various configurations; they are *not the ideal* way to structure a site.

 ## Layout